 Colorado School of Mines is a unique university dedicated to the sciences, engineering and high technologies, with modern facilities and innovative research centers.

 Members of the faculty in the Department of Physics are engaged in research that is supported by external grants in excess of $6 million annually, with strong efforts in Condensed Matter Physics, Subatomic Physics, Applied Optics, Renewable Energy, and Theoretical Physics.
 The Department benefits from strong ties to internationally prominent facilities such as the nearby National Renewable Energy Laboratory (NREL) and the National Institute of Standards and Technology (NIST).
-In addition, faculty use facilities at other national labs, such as Oak Ridge and Los Alamos National Laboratories.
+In addition, faculty use facilities at other national labs, such as Oak Ridge (ORNL) and Los Alamos National Laboratories (LANL).

 Numerous projects involve cooperative relationships with local companies, national and international collaborations with other universities and government labs, and active partnerships with members of the Mines faculty in other departments on campus.